Wage Garnishment Release

-Similar to any other tax levy, the IRS obtains the right to your property, i.e. your paycheck, so that they can collect the debt you owe.
-For this method, your employer withholds a portion of your paycheck and sends that portion to the IRS to pay off your tax debt.
+Similar to any other tax levy, the IRS obtains the right to your property, i.e., your paycheck, so that they can collect the debt you owe.
+For this method, your employer withholds a portion of your paycheck.
+Your employer then sends that portion to the IRS to pay off your tax debt.
 Wage garnishment can affect your gross wages, salary, bonuses, commissions, and retirement benefits.
-It and can even affect your disability as well as your VA and social security benefits.
+It can even affect your disability as well as your VA and social security benefits.

 How Will I know If My Wages Are Being Garnished